mihaiconstantin/powerly/README.md

 ## Description

-`powerly` is an `R` package that implements the method by [Constantin, Schuurman, & Vermunt (2021)](https://arxiv.org) for conducting sample size analysis for cross-sectional network models.
+`powerly` is an `R` package that implements the method by [Constantin et al.
+(2021)](https://psyarxiv.com/j5v7u) for conducting sample size analysis for cross-sectional network models.
 The method implemented is implemented in the main function `powerly()`.
 The implementation takes the form of a three-step recursive algorithm designed to find an optimal sample size value given a model specification and an outcome measure of interest.
 It starts with a Monte Carlo simulation step for computing the outcome at various sample sizes.
 It continues with a monotone curve-fitting step for interpolating the outcome.
 The final step employs stratified bootstrapping to quantify the uncertainty around the fitted curve.
 For more details on how the method works, check the manuscript linked above.
 Moreover, consult the [method poster](https://github.com/mihaiconstantin/powerly#poster).

 ---